ismailSadouki/rie/Machine Learning/introduction to statistical learning/6. Linear Model Selection and Regularization/Introduction.md

 that are exactly zero.
 In this chapter, we see some approaches for au- tomatically performing feature selection or variable selection—that is, for excluding irrelevant variables from a multiple regression model.

+There are many alternatives, both classical and modern, to using least selection squares to fit (6.1).
+In this chapter, we discuss three important classes of methods.
+- Subset Selection.
+This approach involves identifying a subset of the p predictors that we believe to be related to the response.
+We then fit a model using least squares on the reduced set of variables.
+- Shrinkage.
+This approach involves fitting a model involving all p pre- dictors.
+However, the estimated coefficients are shrunken towards zero relative to the least squares estimates.
+This shrinkage (also known as regularization) has the effect of reducing variance.
+Depending on what type of shrinkage is performed, some of the coefficients may be esti- mated to be exactly zero.
+Hence, shrinkage methods can also perform variable selection.
+- Dimension Reduction.
+This approach involves projecting the p predic- tors into an M -dimensional subspace, where M < p.
+This is achieved by computing M different linear combinations, or projections, of the variables.
+Then these M projections are used as predictors to fit a linear regression model by least squares.